 Devil May Cry 5 Gameplay Details

-We mentioned that Dante, Nero, and Vergil are all slated to be returning for Devil May Cry 5, and the ResetEra leak also claims that all three characters will be playable in some form.
+Dante, Nero, and Vergil are all confirmed to be returning for Devil May Cry 5, and the ResetEra leak also claims that all three characters will be playable in some form.
 Whether this means switching back and forth between characters, or having sections of the game dedicated to specific characters, we're still unsure of.
+We'll likely be getting more gameplay details very soon.

 What Platforms is Devil May Cry 5 Coming to?

 In addition to all this, Devil May Cry 5 is launching for PlayStation 4, and apparently coming to PC at a later date.
-The game is targeting 60 frames per second for consoles, and at the current time, it doesn't seem as though the game will be coming to the Xbox One.
+The game is targeting 60 frames per second for consoles, it will also be making its way to Xbox One, after debuting on the Microsoft E3 2018 Press Conference.

-As of right now, these are all the supposed details we have on Devil May Cry 5, thanks to the large, but unconfirmed, ResetEra leak.
-We'll make sure to keep this guide updated however, so that whenever Capcom announces anything official on the game, you'll be able to read about it here straight away.
+As of right now, these are all the details we have on Devil May Cry 5, thanks to the large, but unconfirmed, ResetEra leak, as well as the official details revealed during Xbox's E3 2018 conference.
+We'll make sure to keep this guide updated as we learn more

 This article may contain links to online retail stores.
 If you click on one and buy the product we may receive a small commission.
 For more information, go here.